Marine Debris Warrior & Coral Reef Conservation

 Yes, we can, by working together locally, nationally, and internationally on the many changes needed to fix this mess:

-Our conservation program is 70 % underwater based, diving to our coral reef, seagrass bed, and sandy bottom to collect the marine debris from Monday until Thursday in different dive site projects, and 30 % theory community-based, educating the next generation and helping to spread the word in local schools on Friday, we take marine conservation education into our partner schools.
+Our conservation program is 70 % underwater-based, diving 8 times to our coral reef, seagrass bed, and sandy bottom to collect the marine debris from Monday until Thursday in different dive site projects, and 30 % theory community-based, educating the next generation and helping to spread the word in local schools on Friday, we take marine conservation education into our partner schools.
 Volunteer and our team will do a survey for the site and choose a site known to have marine debris.
 When the site was chosen, during our dive collect the marine debris you encounter when back on land sort, and record what you removed from the seafloor only.
 Consider removing non-natural items that could harm marine animals as they break down into smaller pieces, even if doing so will cause a short-term disturbance.
 In these cases use your judgment of what action will cause the least harm.
 Items in this category include hard plastics, fish traps, and packaging material.
 If eggs are attached to a marine debris item mark the location and return to remove it once the eggs have hatched.
 We would take pictures to tell the story.
 Photos are great for convincing non-divers and decision-makers that marine debris is a real problem.
 Our photo can illustrate impacts on marine wildlife and the environment and help build a library of images that show people the scope and scale of the problem.

 Step 1: Weigh